guerindylan555-boop/MVPvintedboost/README.md

   - Generate: same, with your additional prompt appended
   - After generation, the resulting image is re‑sent to the model to generate a detailed description of the person (especially the face).
 The text is stored and shown as an overlay in the grid
   - Two grids (last 200 each, per-user): “Recent generated models — Men” and “— Women”, each with its own single default.
 You can Set default, Rename default, or Undefault per gender
+  - Per-user storage: the frontend includes `X-User-Id` when calling `POST /model/generate` so the backend attributes generations to the current user (required for them to appear in the grids)
   - Person source images are uploaded to S3 and tracked in Postgres
   - Main page can send the model default as an image or description only (toggle)
 - Pose tab: